1991 Sabah political arrests

 Political arrests was carried out between 1990 and 1991 to crack down on opposition leaders in Sabah, Malaysia, and their alleged plans to secede the state from Malaysia, allegedly known as Operation Talkak.
 Seven men were detained under the Internal Security Act (ISA).
 All seven men were leaders or prominent members the Kadazan Cultural Association (KCA), Institute for Development Studies (IDS), Sabah Foundation, and opposition party Parti Bersatu Sabah (PBS), and were placed under two-year detention orders.

 Events leading up to Operation Talkak

 February 1990

 Jeffrey Kitingan, 42, director of IDS, younger brother of Chief Minister of Sabah Pairin Kitingan, is charged in a high court with seven counts of corruption.
 The corruption charges are in regards to the export of timber.
-Prime Minister Mahathir Mohamad denies that the Kitingan case is politically motivated.

 July 1990

 PBS calls for a 50-50 redistribution of revenue from Sabah's resources, particularly from crude oil.
 At the time, the distribution is 95–5, with 95% going to the federal government and 5% to Sabah.
 Sabah produces a fifth of Malaysia's total crude oil output.
 State election was held on 16 to 17 July.
 Before the election, PBS left the Barisan Nasional coalition and won with a two-thirds majority in the state assembly.